 open/close all folders

 - Power Girl has had G-Rated Sex twice, the first time with the alien Sean Connery character known as Vartox.
 This sex impregnated all the women, and men, of Vartox's groovy 1970's cultured homeworld.
 The act consisted only of touching a floating ball of energy simultaneously.
-Power Girl later participated in some kind of emotion sharing ritual with her best friend Atlee while they both wear skimpy bathing suits.
+Power Girl later participated in some kind of emotion sharing ritual with her best friend Atlee while they both wore skimpy bathing suits.
 Power Girl specifically compares it to her experience with Vartox and finds it weirder.
 While Vartox was played entirely for laughs, the sequence with Atlee was very sweet.

 - ElfQuest depicts what is implied to be group sex as everyone dancing, naked.
 They send the children away beforehand, that's how we know that they're not just dancing.

 - In order to let their group escape from a rampaging ADAM during the Multiverse Arc in Nobody Dies, Rei achieves a 400% Synchronization with her Eva.
 Now, apply a little Fridge Logic aaaannnnnd…

 - "Sharing dreams" is implied to be this for Psyches in Empath: The Luckiest Smurf, and this is for a race of emotionless asexual Smurf-like people who are betrothed as same-sex couples.
 Even Empath and Polaris engaged in it.

 - In A Sad Story, it is mentioned that Maria and Harry have been seeing each other, but there's no actual indication that they were having sex until the ending, when Harry is dying and Maria reveals that she is pregnant.

 - In Cinema Snob Reviews Frozen (a fan comic where The Cinema Snob reviews Frozen), Snob says the "crazy trust exercise" with Anna and Kristoff counts as third base by Disney standards.